codarrenvelvindron/codarren.github.io/_posts/2021-01-10-Day10-DHCP_in_simple_terms.md

 **Dynamic IP** : In the strict sense, DHCP servers assign IP address dynamically.
 This means that

-a device will not get the same IP address twice, that is the very definition of DHCP.
+a device will not get the same IP address, it's dynamic.

-It still could by RNG magic ?
+But still could by RNG magic.

 **Static IP** : You can force a DHCP server to assign IP addresses statically by making use of the MAC address.